Hard Truth

 1. Popes, Bishops, Cardinals and Priests are usually forbidden to marry in the Catholic church.
 This causes confusion among Protestants because Peter was married (Mark.
 1: 29-31).
 In addition, the Priest Zacharias was married (Luke.
 1: 5,13).
 Bishops are permitted to marry (1 Timothy 3:2) as are Deacons (1 Timothy 3:11).

-3. Catholics commonly bow in front of statues in church.
+2. Catholics commonly bow in front of statues in church.
 Some Protestants are confused over this practice because of the admonition in Exodus 20:3-5.3.
 During Mass, it is taught that a Priest can forgive someone’s sins.
 The NT teaches only God can forgive sins (Mark.
 2:7).

-5. Some Catholics ask Mother Mary or a deceased person, to act as a go-between for them to God.
+4. Some Catholics ask Mother Mary or a deceased person, to act as a go-between for them to God.
 This practice confuses many Protestants because the concept of a mediator between living Christians and God appears to have been reserved ONLY for Jesus & the Holy Spirit (1 Timothy 2:5-6, 1 John 2:1-3, Acts 4:10, 12, John 14:6, Hebrews 3:1, 4:14, 7:25, Romans 8:26-27, 34).

-7. The concept of Mother Mary has caused much confusion in Protestantism.
+1. The concept of Mother Mary has caused much confusion in Protestantism.
 Some Catholics worship her and others do not.
-Some see her as divine and others do not.
-Some see her as a co-mediator of humanity an others do not.
-The new Testament describes her in a very positive light but does not seem to give her any special spiritual status beyond being the devoted mother of Jesus (Luke11:27-28, Ephesians 4:4-6).
+Some see her as divine, and others do not.
+Some see her as a co-mediator of humanity and others do not.
+The New Testament describes her in a very positive light but does not seem to give her any special spiritual status beyond being the devoted mother of Jesus (Luke11:27-28, Ephesians 4:4-6).
 Jesus specifically noted that any born again Christian had the same spiritual status as his mother.
 We do know Mary (Greek.
 “Maria” or “Miriam”) was a Pentecostal (Acts 2), had other children (Matthew 13:55) and called God her “saviour” (Luke 1:47), which seems to indicate her need for remission of sins.
 Other doctrines regarding Mary which confuse Protestants are “perpetual virginity” (Matthew.
 1:25), bleeding Mary statues, her being born without original sin (Romans 3:23) & apparitions of her (Our Lady of Fátima-Portugal, in clouds, etc.), none of which have any foundations in the New Testament

-9. The concept of Catholic food and marriage restrictions is confusing to protestants in light of 1Timothy 4:1-3.
+3. The concept of Catholic food and marriage restrictions is confusing to protestants in light of 1Timothy 4:1-3.